 Why 3 Words

 In my mind, the three words form a pyramid that I can lean on.
 One word doesn’t leave me any room, two words, seems unfinished.
 As if I was going to balance something on them, only to have it fall off.
 Four words become cumbersome in the way of, “wait, what was that again?”
-At that point, I’m nearly 2/3 of the way to trying to name the seven dwarfs, and who wants to try to do that every day?
+At that point, I’m partially trying to name Santa’s reindeer, and who wants to try to do that every day?